gabed457/nvim-config/README.md

-# kickstart.nvim
+# nvim-config

 ## Introduction

-A starting point for Neovim that is:
+A personal Neovim configuration based on kickstart.nvim that is:

 * Small
-* Single-file
+* Well-documented
-* Completely Documented
+* Customizable

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+* Ready to use

+This is a personal Neovim configuration based on kickstart.nvim, with additional plugins and customizations.

 ## Installation

 ### Install Neovim

-Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+This configuration targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.